dost-training/dost-training.github.io/_courses/gwo_bst_faw.md

 body: gwo
 price: 240
 duration: 0.5
+months_valid: 24
 ---

-The objectives of the BST Fire Awareness Module are to ensure that:

-- The delegates are able to demonstrate knowledge of the development and spread of fire.
-- The delegates are able to demonstrate knowledge of the causes of fires in wind turbines and the dangers related to this.
-- The delegates are able to identify any sign of a fire in a wind turbine environment.
-- The delegates are able to demonstrate knowledge of the contingency plans in a wind turbine environment including smoke detection and emergency escape procedures.
-- The delegates are able to demonstrate correct actions on discovering a fire including correct operation and fire extinguishing by means of the firefighting equipment in a WTG.
+The aim of this course is to give the delegates the basic knowledge and skills through theoretical and practical training.

+Delegates should be able to prevent fires, make appropriate judgements when evaluating a fire, manage evacuation of personnel and ensure all are safely accounted for in the event of an unmanageable fire.
+If the incident is judged to be safe, the delegates should be able to efficiently extinguish an initial fire by using basic hand held firefighting equipment.